Automations

 |---|---|---|

-schedule | A cron expression (with timezone). | schedule_cron, schedule_tz |
+schedule | A cron expression in the org timezone. | schedule_cron, schedule_tz |

-webhook | A POST to /api/automation/webhook/{automationId} lands. | URL is generated; copy + paste into the source system. |
+webhook | A POST to /api/automation/webhook/{automationId} with the bearer token lands. | URL + token are generated; copy/paste into the source system. |

-event | A subscribed app event happens (Nextcloud event poller every 30 s, integration webhooks). | Pick the event in the builder. |
+event | A subscribed app event happens (Nextcloud event poller every 30 s, Microsoft Graph subscription, integration webhooks). | Pick the event in the builder. |

-manual | A user clicks "Run now" in the UI. | None. |
+manual | A user clicks "Run now" in the UI, or calls POST /api/automation/{id}/run. | None. |

 Step types